mzha/Display.gg/README.md

 Download and unzip the ZIP file or clone the project into a directory of your choice.
 Rename to "DisplayGG" or whatever name you want.

-Make sure you have Python 2.7 installed on your computer.
-The easiest way to check is to go to Terminal and entering "python" (without quotes).
-If it says "command does not exist" or displays a version lower than 2.7, install the latest 2.x from
+Make sure you have Python 3.x installed on your computer.
+The easiest way to check is to go to Terminal and entering:

-[here](https://www.python.org/downloads/).
+`python3`

+If it says "command does not exist" or displays a version lower than 3, install the latest 3.x from [here](https://www.python.org/downloads/).

+Make sure you have pip by entering the command

+`pip3`

-Make sure you have pip by entering the command "pip" (without quotes) into Terminal.
-If it gives you a long list of commands, you have it.
+into Terminal.
+If it
+gives you a long list of commands, you have it.
 If not, follow the instructions [here](https://pip.pypa.io/en/stable/installing/).

 Navigate to the DisplayGG folder in Terminal (For example, if it is in Downloads/DisplayGG, enter "cd ~/Downloads/DisplayGG").
 Now enter the following commands (if it prompts you for your password, enter it because it needs admin permissions to install):

-`sudo pip install psutil`
+`sudo pip3 install psutil`

-`sudo pip install --upgrade --trusted-host wxpython.org --pre -f http://wxpython.org/Phoenix/snapshot-builds/ wxPython_Phoenix`
+`sudo pip3 install --upgrade --trusted-host wxpython.org --pre -f http://wxpython.org/Phoenix/snapshot-builds/ wxPython_Phoenix`

-`sudo pip install appscript`
+`sudo pip3 install appscript`

 Go to [league's developer website](https://developer.riotgames.com/) and sign in with your league account.